jonas-masharqa/fizzbuzz-js/README.txt

 before each test it should reload the page.
 After that, we tell the test to close our our browser after the tests.

+Question 7:

+Expectations in testing what we are telling the test what WE want the outcome to be.
+So i'm EXPECTING "example" to be equal to "example".